pearcej/cppds/_sources/BasicDS/Objectives.rst

 Objectives
 ----------

--  To understand the abstract data types stack, queue, and deque.
+-  To understand the abstract data types: stack, queue, and deque.

-- To be able to use the ADTs stack, queue, and deque using Standard Template Library of C++
+- To be able to use the ADTs (stack, queue, and deque) using Standard Template Library of C++

 -  To understand the performance of the implementations of basic linear data structures.